 Now, it’s nothing like that.
 Backlinks have to be relevant and they have to come from quality sites.
 Not the comments section of your auto spammed blog will do.

 White Hats Suck

 Certain people will tell you that just creating “quality content” will naturally get people to link back to your website.
-So the more click baity they write it, the more they can get it to “go viral”.
+So the more click baity and the more words they use, the more they can get it to “go viral”.

 Nah, you can’t.
 I am sorry.
 There is no way you are going to make a post about a Dentist or Plumbing “go viral”, unless it’s for the wrong reasons.
 Plus, if the content is off topic for your site, Google thinks you’re trying to fool it.
 Google does not reward those who try to fool it.
 So cute cat pics won’t do anything either.

 Black hats are trying to completely circumvent Google’s rules.
 They will game the algorithm by any means necessary.
 And what works today, can turn into a complete nightmare tomorrow.
 So all the money you spent is flushed down the drain tomorrow and now your site is blacklisted or banished to page 4 or 5.

 I will have to go in and fix all that mess he made, just to get you back to where you started.

 SEO is not a Game to be Played by People Who Don’t Know What They’re Doing.